Pump Up The Fun – Where Every PSI Counts

 The power cord is an essential part of an electric tire inflator with gauge.
 It connects the device to a power source, such as a wall outlet or a car’s cigarette lighter socket.
 The power cord enables the tire inflator to operate and provide the necessary power for the air compressor and pressure gauge.

-Also See Tire Inflator With Gauge And Inflator
+Also See Why You Need a Tire Inflator with Built In Gauge

 Inflation button